Caudal Injections Specialist in Frisco, TX and Fort Worth, TX

 Our physicians may recommend you stop taking those specific medications be stopped temporarily for a few days prior to the injection.
 It is also vital to know that you will need a ride home after the appointment, as you cannot drive for the next 24 hours after a caudal injection minimally.

-Dallas Pain Specialists is a comprehensive advanced pain management care providing caudal injections to patients who are dealing with chronic or radiating pain that is stemming from a recent or past injury.
-We want you to live a life free from pain, if you want to as well, contact us today to book an appointment, we are available by appointment only Mon, Wed, Thur: 8am to 5pm, Tue: 1pm to 5pm, Fri: 1pm to 5pm, Sat: 8am to 12pm (By Appointment).
-We are conveniently located at a beautiful clinic in Frisco, Texas at 13052 Dallas Pkwy, Ste 220.
-75033.
-We serve patients from Frisco TX, Denton TX, Little Elm TX, Celina TX, The Colony TX, Prosper TX, McKinney TX, Plano TX, Allen TX, and the North Dallas Metro area.
+Pain Specialists of Frisco is a comprehensive advanced pain management care providing caudal injections to patients who are dealing with chronic or radiating pain that stems from a recent or past injury.
+For more information, contact us or book an appointment online.
+We have convenient locations to serve you in Frisco, TX and Fort Worth, TX.
+We serve patients from Frisco TX, Fort Worth TX, Prosper TX, Little Elm TX, The Colony TX, Haltom City TX, Benbrook TX, North Richland Hills TX, and surrounding areas.